okuramasafumi/til/Ruby/Language/en.README.md

 `warn` method call is caught by `method_missing`, but `send(:warn, 1)` call is not and instead calls `Kernel#warn`.

 It turned out that `send` can call private methods and methods in `Kernel` module are all private.

+## Method definition

+* When we define more than one method with the same name, the later-defined one will be used.